What to do on a weekend in Johannesburg? Just follow my itinerary with the best things to do in the city š

 How to get to Johannesburg?

-You can buy your ticket here with Skyscanner, which is the website that I use and trust.
+You can buy your ticket here with Skyscanner, I use and trust.

 The rapid rail link, Gautrain, connects the OR Tambo International Airport to the districts of Sandton, Midrand, Sandburg, and Rosebank, and central Johannesburg to Soweto, Pretoria, and most of the satellite towns along the Witwatersrand.

-To move around the city the best thing is getting an Uber and I really recommend you setting up an Uber account.
+To move around the city the best thing is getting an Uber and I recommend you set up an Uber account.
 Another option is the Hop-On Hop-Off bus.

 Johannesburg enjoys a sunny climate, with the summer months (October to April) characterized by hot days followed by afternoon thundershowers and cool evenings, and the winter months (May to September) by dry, sunny days followed by cold nights.